manav-chan/best-practices-foundation-ngo/README.md

 ## Features
 - Digitized recording of baseline and inline data.
 - Dedicated page for training through course modules.
-- Assessment creation and assessment taking.
+- Assessment creation and assessment taking with appropriate grading.
 - Chatbot for answering relevant questions for trainers helping people start businesses of their own.
 - Visualization of all the relevant data on the platform.